rpgoldman/pyDcop/docs/tutorials/problem_modeling.rst

 characteristics; given that sensors have limited cpu and memory and that the communication channel has a low bandwidth, lightweight local search algorithm like DSA and MGM are good candidates.
-The original article this model comes from, :cite:`zhang_analysis_2003`, evaluates DSA and DBA and shows that, if controlled properly, DSA is significantly superior to DBA, finding better solutions with less computational cost
+The original article this model comes from, by Weixiong Zhang, *et al.* :cite:`zhang_analysis_2003`, evaluates DSA and DBA and shows that, if controlled properly, DSA is significantly superior to DBA, finding better solutions with less computational cost